NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/mycroft-gui.md

 ### In-depth QML based audio and visual interaction skills

 QML user interface markup language is a declarative language built on top of Qt's existing strengths designed to describe the user interface of a program: both what it looks like, and how it behaves.
-QML provides modules that consist of sophisticated set of graphical and behavioral building elements.
+QML provides modules that consist of sophisticated sets of graphical and behavioral building elements.
 In the example below we will showcase how to create a QML interface for your skill including how it interacts with your voice skill.

-#### Before Getting Started Resources
+#### Before Getting Started: Resources

 A collection of resources to familiarize you with QML and Kirigami Framework.